tibbben/geospatial-visualization/syllabus.md

 >  Assigned Reading:

 -   Dover, Kohl & Partners (2019). *The Downtown Oakland Preliminary Draft Plan*. [https://www.oaklandca.gov/topics/downtown-oakland-specific-plan](https://www.oaklandca.gov/topics/downtown-oakland-specific-plan) [ SKIM THIS - Look at the maps and contextual information - Be prepared to critique the use of maps in the report. ]

--   [ something from George? ]
+[//]: # (something from George?)

->  Optional Reading:
+>  Assignments:

--   TBD
+-   Choose one theme in *Cartography* (Field 2018) and create a two slide presentation for the next class meeting.

 >  [slide deck](slides/slides120.html){:target="\_blank"}

 *__Week 13 (Nov.
-16):__ Maps as Stories*
+16):__ Maps as Stories: Urban Sustainability and Resilience*

-Explore how map images tell stories with beginning, middle, and end, and how maps provide indices to elements of the story.
+Explore how map images tell stories of urban sustainability and resilience with beginning, middle, and end, and how maps provide indices to elements of the story.
 Consider the relationships between map and space, map and place, and map and territory; how does one create the other and vice-versa.
 Consider how maps are a part of broader social contexts and how they cannot stand alone.
-A picture may be worth a thousand words, but a thousand words plus a picture (map) is worth a lot more ... revisit the role of maps in urban sustainability and resilience.
+A picture may be worth a thousand words, but a thousand words plus a picture (map) is worth a lot more.

 [//]: # (emphasize sustainability and resilience more?
 On the other hand, shorten and make more about drone surveys, point clouds, and the process of getting a drone survey into a GIS)

+[//]: # (urban footprint, Peter Calthorpe: https://urbanfootprint.com)

 > Learning Objectives